Code of conduct for Council and committee members

 1. Introduction to the code of conduct

-The Scottish solicitor profession and wider public are entitled to expect that those who have been elected, co-opted or appointed to the Council, its committees and working parties act with integrity and conduct themselves appropriately at all times.
+The Scottish solicitor profession and wider public are entitled to expect that those who serve as members of the Council, its committees and working parties (subsequently described here as “members”) act with integrity and conduct themselves appropriately at all times.

-For the Society, its Council and committees to command confidence, it is important that Council and committee members comply with appropriate standards of conduct.
-Upon appointment, all members of Council, its committees and relevant working parties are required to confirm their commitment to this code of conduct.
+For the Society to command confidence, it is important that members comply with appropriate standards of conduct.
+Upon appointment, all members are required to confirm their commitment to this code of conduct.

-It is the responsibility of Council committee and working party members to ensure they are familiar with this code of conduct and ensure they comply with the relevant provisions.
-No code can provide for all circumstances and any Council committee or working party member who is uncertain about the rules is encouraged to seek advice from the registrar or their relevant committee secretary.
+It is the responsibility of members to ensure they are familiar with this code of conduct and ensure they comply with the relevant provisions.
+No code can provide for all circumstances and any member who is uncertain about the rules is encouraged to seek advice from the executive team.

 This code of conduct is separate to the Law Society of Scotland’s Standards for Scottish Solicitors with which all Scottish solicitors are expected to comply.